top of page

 Why “Quiet Foothills, Roaring Falls” Is the Winning Combo

-May 24–26 (Memorial Day) kicks off Yosemite’s third year of peak‑hours vehicle reservations—6 a.m. – 2 p.m., completely sold out—and the park warns of two‑ to three‑hour Valley backups when cars do squeeze in.
-After a brief lull (May 27–June 14), reservations return daily June 15–Aug 15—prime vacation season.
+May 24–26 (Memorial Day) marks the start of Yosemite’s third year of peak‑hours vehicle reservations—from 6 a.m. to 2 p.m.
+Unfortunately, these slots are completely sold out.
+The park cautions visitors about two- to three-hour backups in the Valley when cars do manage to enter.
+After a short break (May 27–June 14), reservations return daily June 15–Aug 15 during prime vacation season.

 Happy Yosemite E-Biking riders in Mariposa, California